Kia Sportage SUV (2016 - ) review

 How reliable is it?

 Look at Warranty Direct’s Reliability Index, and you’ll notice that the Sportage doesn’t have a particularly impressive score, with engine and electrical faults being the biggest cause of complaint.
 However, many of the cars studied will be of the generation before the last one, which uses much older technology.
+Look at JD Power's 2017 Vehicle Dependability Survey, and you'll find Kia right at the top, outperforming all other car manufacturers.
+If that's not a comforting stat, then we don't know what is.
 What’s more, Kia has introduced a seven-year/100,000-mile warranty since then, and since it hasn’t bankrupted the company, you have to think that its cars have proved to be pretty reliable.

 How safe is it?